Chassepot: History

+In June 1880, some 40 1866 Chassepots with a few bayonets were delivered to the port of Buenos Aires.
+Those Chassepots were of 11mm calibre and were possibly rechambered for the Gras cartridge (They were delivered together with Gras rifles in a shipment of 450 weapons).

 Surplus Chassepot were exported to China.
 Some of the warriors of the Ethiopian Empire were equipped with Chassepot rifles during the first Italo-Ethiopian War of 1896.

 Technology

 Bolt mechanism

 The breech was closed by a bolt similar to those of more modern rifles.
 Amongst the technical features of interest introduced in 1866 on the Chassepot rifle was the method of obturation of the bolt by a segmented rubber ring which expanded under gas pressure and thus sealed the breech when the shot was fired.
 This simple yet effective technology was successfully adapted to artillery in 1877 by Colonel de Bange, who invented grease-impregnated asbestos pads to seal the breech of his new cannons (the De Bange system).

 Cartridge

 The Chassepot used a paper cartridge that many refer to as 'combustible', although in reality it was quite the opposite.
 It held an 11 mm round-headed cylindro-conoidal lead bullet that was wax paper patched.
 An inverted standard percussion cap was at the rear of the paper cartridge and hidden inside.
 It was fired by the Chassepot's needle (a sharply pointed firing pin) upon pressing the trigger.
 While the Chassepot's ballistic performance and firing rates were excellent for the time, burnt paper residues as well as black powder fouling accumulated in the chamber and bolt mechanism after continuous firing.
 The bolt's rubber obturator eroded in action but was easily replaced in the field by infantrymen.
 The older Dreyse needle gun and its cartridge had been designed to minimize those problems but to the detriment of its ballistic properties.

 To correct this problem the Chassepot was replaced in 1874 by the Gras rifle which used a centerfire drawn brass metallic cartridge.
 Otherwise, the Gras rifle was basically identical in outward appearance to the Chassepot rifle.
 Nearly all rifles of the older Chassepot model (Mle 1866) remaining in store were eventually converted to take the 11 mm Gras metallic cartridge ammunition (fusil Modèle 1866/74).
 About 665,327 Chassepot rifles had been captured by the German coalition that defeated France in 1871.
 Large numbers of these captured Chassepot rifles were shortened and converted to 11 mm Mauser metallic cartridge.
 It served with cavalry units of the Kingdom of Saxony and of the Kingdom of Bavaria.
-Others were disposed of "as is" with British surplus dealers.
+Other 11mm Mauser conversions were carried out by Kynoch in Birmingham between 1885-1889.
 In most but not all, the French receiver markings on these German-captured Chassepot rifles had been erased.